Josef-Friedrich/audiorename/README.rst

         $original_year:              The release year of the original version of the album.

-        $r128_album_gain:            An optional gain for album normalization
+        $r128_album_gain:            An optional gain for album normalization.
+EBU R 128 is a recommendation for loudness normalisation and maximum level of audio
+                                     signals.

-        $r128_track_gain:            An optional gain for track normalization
+        $r128_track_gain:            An optional gain for track normalization.
+EBU R 128 is a recommendation for loudness normalisation and maximum level of audio
+                                     signals.

         $releasegroup_types:         This field collects all items in the MusicBrainz’ API  related to type: `type`,